jamesmontemagno/SettingsPlugin/docs/3-RemoveSettings.md

 ```

 ### Clear All Settings
-This should be used with caution as it will remove all of yoru specific app's settings that were ever created.
+This should be used with caution as it will remove all of your specific app's settings that were ever created.

 ```csharp
 /// <summary>